-Brainteasers are a special sub category of cases.
+Brainteasers are a special sub-category of cases.
 In contrast to regular cases, they are less focused on multifaceted business problems and more on a single issue.
 The goal is to solve a problem that is usually not straightforward and requires out-of-the-box thinking.

-Typical problems cover every-day life's topics and might even include unrealistic assumptions.
-All necessary information is usually included in the question, so that further assumptions are not necessary.
+Typical problems cover everyday life's topics and might even include unrealistic assumptions.
+All necessary information is usually included in the question so that further assumptions are not necessary.
 Questions to the interviewer should focus on presenting solution approaches and checking if they will lead to the solution.

 What should you expect during brainteasers?

 First of all, in consulting case interviews, brainteasers are rarely used.
-Regular cases are considered as more suitable as they allow the interviewer to better test key skills needed in a consultant (structured, analytical and conceptual thinking).
+Regular cases are considered more suitable as they allow the interviewer to better test key skills needed in a consultant (structured, analytical and conceptual thinking).

 During business cases, interviewers can add value through their expertise and a more fruitful and realistic interaction may arise, which is more in alignment to that of a consultant's daily life.
-Nevertheless, brainteasers provide the interviewer with valuable insights about the candidate's potential.
+Nevertheless, brainteasers provide the interviewer with valuable insights into the candidate's potential.

 Brainteasers are an additional challenge to the candidate.
 They require a solution path different from standard frameworks.
-The candidate’s ability to recognize, structure and solve problems is tested at a different level.
+The candidate’s ability to recognize, structure, and solve problems is tested at a different level.
 The necessary insights are usually hidden in the starting question and need to be deduced.
 For some brainteasers, an information overload can cover the essential hints.
 As a result, brainteasers put candidates under stress.

 For a candidate, practicing brainteasers helps to focus on certain aspects.
-You can train your creativity, math skills and logical thinking with different questions.
+You can train your creativity, math skills, and logical thinking with different questions.
 Because brainteasers require out-of-the-box thinking, you become more flexible in using and developing frameworks and solution paths.
 They also help to avoid excessive usage of standard frameworks.